kathydoody/node-express-player-api/README.md

  for all the basic CRUD actions.

- To run, make usre mongodb is installed and running, you have the mongoDB driver for node.js (npm install mongodb) and then run server.js.
+ To run, make sure mongodb is installed and running, you have the mongoDB driver for node.js (npm install mongodb) and then run server.js.

  Access from the comand line or from a browser (http://localhost:3000/players).